-Kali Linux 1.0 is a Debian derivative based on Debian Wheezy.
-Therefore, most of the Kali packages are imported unmodified from the Debian repositories.
-In some cases, newer packages got imported from Unstable or Experimental, either because it improved the user experience, or because it was required to fix some bugs.
+The Kali Linux distribution is based on Debian Testing.
+Therefore, most of the Kali packages are imported, as-is, from the Debian repositories.
+In some cases, newer packages may be imported from Debian Unstable or Debian Experimental, either to improve user experience, or to incorporate needed bug fixes.

-Some packages obviously had to be forked in order to implement some of the Kali-specific features but Kali strives to keep that number of packages to a minimum by improving the upstream packages when possible (either by integrating the feature directly, or by adding the required hooks so that it’s trivial to enable it without actually modifying the upstream packages).
+In order to implement some of Kali’s unique features, we had to fork some packages.
+The Kali development team strives to keep such packages to a minimum by improving the upstream packages whenever possible, either by integrating the feature directly, or by adding the required hooks so that it’s straightforward to enable the desired features without further modifying the upstream packages themselves.

-On top of this, Kali brings many new Debian packages, which are specific to the penetration testing and security auditing field.
-A large percentage of these packages are free according to Debian’s Free Software Guidelines and Kali intends to contribute those to Debian and to maintain them directly within Debian.
+Beyond this, Kali incorporates many additional packages which are specific to the penetration testing and security auditing field.
+The majority of these packages constitute “free software” according to Debian’s Free Software Guidelines.
+Kali intends to contribute those packages back to Debian and to maintain them directly within Debian.

-As a consequence of this, Kali packages strive to be compliant to the Debian Policy and follow the best practices in use in Debian.
+To facilitate this, Kali packaging strives to comply with the Debian Policy and follow the best practices in use in Debian.